-Do this Run the FSM Compiler or the FSM Explorer.
+To accomplish this Do this Open the FSM Viewer Run the FSM Compiler or the FSM Explorer.
 Use the push/pop mode in the RTL view to push down into the FSM and open the FSM Viewer window.
-Use the FSM icons.
-Select the states.
+Hide/display the table Use the FSM icons.
+Filter selected states and their transitions Select the states.
 Right-click and choose the filter criteria from the popup, or use the FSM icons.
-Select a state.
+Display the encoding properties of a state Select a state.
 Right-click to display its encoding properties (RTL or Mapped).
-Right-click the window, outside the state-transition diagram.
+Display properties for the state machine Right-click the window, outside the state-transition diagram.
 The property sheet shows the selected encoding method, the number of states, and the total number of transitions among states.
-Double-click a register in an RTL or Technology view to see the corresponding code.
+Crossprobe Double-click a register in an RTL or Technology view to see the corresponding code.
 Select a state in the FSM view to highlight the corresponding code or register in other open views.